<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 In the traditional B2B buying process, you always had contact with a salesperson.
 As a customer, when you had a business need, you looked for a seller to be informed about the different options available on the market before making your purchase decision.

-The buyer has first obtained information digitally.
-When the buyer feels ready, he contacts a seller.
+B2B salesNow, the buyer has first obtained information digitally.
+When the buyer feels ready, they contact a seller.
 This change in buying behaviour places greater demands on the product information that’s available digitally.

 3 pitfalls of not having a B2B commerce portal

-• You’re not available and miss the order when the customer wants to place one
+• You’re not available and miss a customer’s order

 • The customer becomes apprehensive about ordering when the product availability, price and delivery time aren’t made available or updated